GULPF/tiny_sqlite/README.md

 ## Supported types

-For a type to be supported for unpacking and parameter substitution the procedures `toDbValue` and `fromDbValue` must both exist.
+For a type to be supported when using unpacking and parameter substitution the procedures `toDbValue` and `fromDbValue` must be implemented for the type.
 Below is table describing which types are supported by default and to which SQLite type they are mapped to:

 | Nim type    | SQLite type                       |
 |-------------|-----------------------------------|